earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R03-setup-install-QGIS.md

 * Install `QGIS` on your laptop

-To install `QGIS`, you'll need a laptop with admin priviledges to install software.
+To install `QGIS`, you'll need a laptop with admin privileges to install software.

 </div>